webino/WebinoDraw/README.md

   - When you don't want to absolutize the element attribute add `data-webino-draw-absolutize="no"` to it's attributes.

+  - When using helpers with view helpers multiple methods call on the same variable, the string result is automatically joined.
+    Use _join_result = false option to disable this behaviour.

 ## Examples

   Look for more examples in: `config/webinodrawexample.local.php.dist`